linode/docs/docs/products/compute/compute-instances/guides/local-disk-encryption/index.md

 authors: ["Akamai"]
 ---

 Local disk encryption ensures that your data stored on compute instances is encrypted.
-Disk encryption protects against data leakage if the disk is ever removed from the datacenter, recycled or disposed of.
+Disk encryption protects against data leakage if the disk is ever removed from the datacenter, recycled, or disposed of.
 Systems within the datacenter manage the encryption and decryption for you.

 By default, disk encryption is enabled on all compute instances.